-As with the definition of Section 3 Worker, the five-year look-back is HUD's intent to encourage long-term employment.
+The five-year look-back is HUD's intent to encourage long-term employment.

-NLIHC comment: The definition of "Section 3 Worker" includes as one option, "a worker employed by a Section 3 business."
+NLIHC comment: The definition of "Section 3 Worker" includes as one option "a worker employed by a Section 3 business".
 The first option under the definition of Targeted Section 3 Worker is "A worker employed by a Section 3 business concern."
-Repeating a "worker employed by a Section 3 business" as one option in the definition of a "Targeted Section 3 Worker" dilutes the targeting concept HUD proposes for Benchmarking [see next page].
-NLIHC recommended deleting "a worker employed by a Section 3 business."
-In the preamble to the proposed rule, HUD stated that its intent is to make best efforts to award contracts to Section 3 businesses.
+Repeating a "worker employed by a Section 3 business" as one option in the definition of a "Targeted Section 3 Worker" dilutes HUD's targeting idea for benchmarking. [see next page]